sitespeedio/sitespeed.io/docs/_posts/2018-01-24-sitespeed.io-6.3.md

 ---
 layout: default
-title: sitespeed.io 6.3 with WebPageTest focus.
+title: sitespeed.io 6.3 with WebPageTest focus
-description: In the new release we focused to make the WebPageTest experience better, a lot of thanks to Jean-Pierre Vincent who contributed a lot to this release!
+description: In the new release we focused to make the WebPageTest experience better.
+ Many thanks to Jean-Pierre Vincent who contributed a lot to this release!
 authorimage: /img/aboutus/peter.jpg
-intro: In the new release we focused to make the WebPageTest experience better, a lot of thanks to Jean-Pierre Vincent who contributed a lot to this release.
+intro: In the new release we focused to make the WebPageTest experience better.
+ Many thanks to Jean-Pierre Vincent who contributed a lot to this release!
-keywords: sitespeed.io, sitespeed, 6.3
+keywords: sitespeed.io, sitespeed, 6.3, webpagetest
 nav: blog
 ---